smartdevicelink/sdl_app_library_guides/docs/Getting Started/SDK Configuration/index.md

 !@

 @![android]
-## 4. Add Required System Permissions
+## 2. Add Required System Permissions
-In the AndroidManifest for our sample project we need to ensure we have the following system permissions:
+In the AndroidManifest file, we need to ensure we have the following system permissions:

 * [Internet](https://developer.android.com/reference/android/Manifest.permission.html#INTERNET) - Used by the mobile library to communicate with a SDL Server
 * [Bluetooth](https://developer.android.com/reference/android/Manifest.permission.html#BLUETOOTH) - Primary transport for SDL communication between the device and the vehicle's head-unit